Kay Tee

 Rob Brittain Featured, Furry Friday

-King is up to date on vaccinations, flea/tick, and heartworm prevention, is microchipped, and already neutered.
-If you have dogs, we recommend slow introductions over time.
+Lucy is up to date on vaccinations, flea/tick, and heartworm prevention, is microchipped, and is spayed.
+If you have dogs or cats, we recommend slow introductions over time.
 If you have children in your home, we recommend supervision between animals and children at all times.

 Spayed/Neutered: Yes